• Skip to Content

 Admission

-Students are admitted to both graduate programs separately, and admission requirements are consistent with those specified by the UWM Graduate School, the MA in Women’s and Gender Studies program in the College of Letter and Science, and the MSW in Social Work of the Helen Bader School of Social Welfare.
+Students are admitted to both graduate programs separately, and admission requirements are consistent with those specified by the UWM Graduate School, the MA in Women’s and Gender Studies program in the College of Letters and Science, and the MSW in Social Work of the Helen Bader School of Social Welfare.

 Credit and Courses